Man may ‘get away with’ racist behaviour on Ryanair flight, MP warns

 A Ryanair passenger who launched a racist tirade may “get away with it” due to the airline wanting to get the plane off the ground, a shadow transport minister said.

-The man was filmed by a fellow passenger calling the elderly woman in the seat next to him an “ugly black bastard”, and shouting “don’t talk to me in a foreign language you stupid ugly cow”.
+The man was filmed by a fellow passenger calling the elderly woman in the seat next to him an “ugly black b******”, and shouting “don’t talk to me in a foreign language you stupid ugly cow”.

 Ryanair sparked outrage after apparently failing to remove the man, with Labour MP for East Hull Karl Turner saying the airline “failed spectacularly”.